-I grew up in Florida and thus, it holds a special place in my heart.
-Once you learn to accept the humidity and bugs you begin to see the beauty of this interesting state.
-We brag to our northern friends about walking on the beach in shorts in February, and complain to the same people about dodging heavy thunderstorms every summer afternoon.
-One sight that is guaranteed to put a smile on your face is the beauty of watching the sun set on the gulf coast of Florida.
+Floridians brag to our northern friends about walking on the beach in shorts in February and complain to the same people about dodging heavy thunderstorms every summer afternoon.
+One sight that is guaranteed to put a smile on your face is the beauty of watching the sunset on Florida’s gulf coast.